Long Key Nature Center

 Website

-Long Key is also host to a host of butterfly species.
+What You'll See: Probably the thing that struck us the most is the sheer number of butterflies and butterfly species we found on site, including rare atalas and malachites.
 This place is almost Butterfly World without the admission fee (and of course without quite the extensive and exotic species list).
-We spotted dozens of swallowtails, malachites, monarchs, daggerwings, zebras and whites without trying hard.
+We spotted dozens of swallowtails, including our favorite, the palamedes swallowtail, monarchs, daggerwings, zebras and whites without trying hard.

 Photo Gallery for Long Key Nature Center